-The event will feature talks from her protégé, friend and best-selling author Neil Gaiman; her son, senior academic and literary expert Colin Burrow; and best-selling children’s author and academic Katherine Rundell.
-They will share personal reminiscences and thoughts about Jones’ writing, as well as reflections on her influence on other writers.
-The event will be moderated by her grandson Johnny Burrow, with contributions from another of her sons, Micky.
+The event features talks from her protégé, friend and best-selling author Neil Gaiman; her son, senior academic and literary expert Colin Burrow; and best-selling children’s author and academic Katherine Rundell.
+They share personal reminiscences and thoughts about Jones’ writing, as well as reflections on her influence on other writers.
+The event is moderated by her grandson Johnny Burrow, with contributions from another of her sons, Micky.

 All of Jones’ books – which were mainly written for children and young adults – are in print and new editions and translations are being regularly developed and released.
 She is the focus of international conferences and Studio Ghibli recently released its new film adaptation of her book Earwig and the Witch.

-The event has been co-organised by Bristol Ideas and St George’s Bristol, in collaboration with Diana Wynne Jones’ family, friends and fans, including her friend and literary executor Laura Cecil, academic Catherine Butler, and research writers Henrietta Wilson and Lydia Wilson.
+The event was co-organised by Bristol Ideas and St George’s Bristol, in collaboration with Diana Wynne Jones’ family, friends and fans, including her friend and literary executor Laura Cecil, academic Catherine Butler, and research writers Henrietta Wilson and Lydia Wilson.

 Colin Burrow is Diana Wynne Jones’ youngest son, and the proud dedicatee of her Eight Days of Luke and The Skiver’s Guide, which is for Colin, ‘with whose help this book would never have been written’.
 To make partial amends for delaying the production of her books by his excessive demands for food while a teenager, Burrow has written about his mother’s work for The Dictionary of Literary Biography.
 He has also written a number of academic books, and many reviews for The London Review of Books, including pieces on Philip Pullman and on Ursula Le Guin.
 He is a Senior Research Fellow at All Souls College, Oxford.